anoma/namada/docs/src/quick-start.md

   Staking reward key "example-validator-rewards-key" The ledger node has been setup to use this validator's address and consensus key.
 ```

+Once the `init-validator` transaction is applied in the block and the on-chain generated validator's address is stored in your wallet, you MUST restart the `anoma ledger` node to start the node as a validator that you've just created.

+When you restart the node, you might notice log message "This node is not a validator" from Tendermint.
+This is expected, because your validator doesn't yet have any stake in the [PoS system](./user-guide/ledger/pos.md).

+We will now add some stake to your validator account.

 Transfer 1000 XAN to your validator account ("example-validator"):